 Here are a few things you can do to protect your deployment server:

 Make it accessible solely over HTTPs, require all users to be authenticated, ensure all actions are logged, and so on.
-If possible, only allow the deployment servers to be accessed from your company’s offices or over a VPN connection, and not from the public Internet (you’ll learn more about networking in Part 7).
+If possible, only allow the deployment servers to be accessed from your company’s offices or over a VPN connection (you’ll learn more about networking in Part 7).

 Configure your deployment pipeline to require that every deployment is approved by at least one person other than whoever requested the deployment in the first place.
 This ensures that if one developer account is compromised, you always have a second set of eyes to catch malicious code.